-We all know that living on a gluten free diet can be more expensive.
+We all know that living on a gluten free diet is expensive.
 So, I’ve had a little shop around to see if I can save you a bit of money on your weekly shop!!

 The BIGGEST bug bear amongst the gluten free community.
 Lets be honest, I’m never going to get close to the “regular” bread price, but you might be surprised at the disparity between brands.

-I should note that the nutritional values vary from one brand to the next too so worth having a look at those when you’re deciding!
+Note: that the nutritional values vary from one brand to the next too so worth having a look at those too when you’re deciding!

 *I think Lidl only have a spaghetti, not a fusilli but I had to include it because everyone really rates it.

-- Closest to the real deal: I think you’ve gotta pay up and get Barilla or Garofalo (Garofalo for me!).
-Whats the difference?
+- Closest to the real deal: I think you’ve got to pay up and get Barilla or Garofalo.
+What’s the difference?
 The pasta is cut through a metal-formed die to give it a rough edge & allow the pasta sauce to stick to it!
+You can tell the difference but it comes with an expensive price tag.

 - I have a bag of each in the cupboard.
 Supermarket own for normal days, posh stuff when I’m having a treat 😉